Is the College open?

 We believe that ongoing learning is important and valued by the profession.
-Effective April 2020 to August 2021, you will have the option for a one-year deferral of your CPL requirements due to COVID-19.
+Effective April 2020 to March 2022, you will have the option for a one-year deferral of your CPL requirements due to COVID-19.
 You may only select this deferral option once.
-To help you understand the CPL deferral option due to COVID-19 based on your renewal month, please review the CPL Deferral Due COVID-19 Chart.

 Information will be included with your renewal notice and the option to defer CPL requirements due to COVID-19 will appear on your renewal form.

 Do I have to contact the College to get a deferral due to COVID-19?

 No. The option to defer your CPL requirements due to COVID-19 will be included as part of your next membership renewal.
 Please note that you're not required to submit any forms or documentation to support a deferral due to COVID-19.